Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 AIJI (TASH) TASHIRO, AIA, ASLA, AIPE (1908-1994)

-Tashiro was born in Pawtucket RI and spent most of his childhood in New Haven CT then Seattle WA.
-He graduated from the University of Cincinnati, where he was on the basketball team.
+Tashiro was born in Pawtucket RI to Aijiro and Nao Tashiro and spent most of his childhood in New Haven CT then Seattle WA.
+He attended Queen Anne High School and played on the basketball team, graduating in 1925.
+After a stint working for the Great Northern Railway in Tye WA on the Cascade Tunnel, he started at the University of Cincinnati. where he was on the basketball team.
 After being diagnosed with TB in one lung, doctors collapsed it and he spent a year recovering in a sanatorium, returning to school to graduate with a BS in Landscape Architecture in 1933.
 From 1934 to 1936 he was a landscape architect for the Ohio Historian and Archeological Society and the Cincinnati Parks and Recreation Commission.
 From 1936 to 1938 he was in private practice in Cincinnati working with another landscape architect named Parker.
-One of those projects was the Rauh House:
+One of those projects was the Rauh House, designed by John Becker:

-In 1939, Tashiro was recruited to Appalachian State University (ASU) in Boone NC as Landscape Architect and Associate Architect.
-He also taught Landscape Design and History of Western Civilizations at the school until 1941.
+He also worked on projects for Joseph Freiberg, Harry Lowenstein, Harold Comey, Joseph Work, and others.
+In 1936 he married Isobel Hess.
+In 1938, Tashiro was recruited to Appalachian State University (ASU) in Boone NC as Landscape Architect and Associate Architect.
+He also taught Landscape Design, Creative Writing, and History of Western Civilizations.
 Among many buildings, Tashiro designed what is now the Psychology building at ASU plus a number of faculty houses.
-His brothers Kenji and Arthur and Saburo and sister Aiko, despite being born in America, were all imprisoned with most of the US Japanese citizens during WWII.
+His brothers Kenji and Arthur and Saburo and sister Aiko, despite being born in America, were all imprisoned with most of the US Japanese citizens during the internments of WWII.
 Aiji escaped internment living in the small NC town, although he was publicly investigated.
 He was in the Army for a year but because of his lung was in the infirmary most of that time.

 Tashiro Park Fellow Award